citp/privacy-policy-historical/d/du/due/duedil.com.md

-> *The following text is extracted and transformed from the duedil.com privacy policy that was archived on 2016-10-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161024191829id_/https%3A//www.duedil.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the duedil.com privacy policy that was archived on 2017-04-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170417011400id_/https%3A//www.duedil.com/privacy) for the most accurate reproduction.*

 # Privacy Policy | DueDil

-  1. (Last Updated: 09 February 2015)
+  1. (Last Updated: 03 April 2017)

   2. **PLEASE CAREFULLY READ THIS PRIVACY POLICY BEFORE USING THIS WEBSITE OR ANY OTHER SERVICES OFFERED BY DUEDIL**